MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/dashboard-kpi-summary.md

 The Case volume drivers and Emerging topics charts use natural language understanding to group support cases as *topics* that are a collection of related cases.
 These charts show you the customer support topics that are generating the most volume and emerging topics with the highest rate of change in volume, helping you identify areas for improvement that can have the greatest impact on system performance.

-By default, the dashboard shows you key performance indicators for the past month and for all products, channels, business units, and teams in your system.
+By default, the dashboard shows you KPIs for the past month and for all products, channels, business units, and teams in your system.
 To change the time period, select a value from the **Time period** drop-down list at the top of the dashboard.
 You can select either past day, past week, or past month.

 To filter data by product, channel, business unit, or team, select a value from the **Product**, **Channel**, **Business Unit**, or **Team** drop-down list.
 If you switch to a different dashboard, the filter you specify persists and is applied to the data on all dashboards.
 For more information on working with filters, see [Work with Customer Service Insights dashboards](use-dashboard-sample-data.md).